Quantum potential: Quantum potential as energy of internal motion associated with spin

 and $\mathbf s$ representing the spin direction of the particle.
 In this formulation, according to Esposito, quantum mechanics must necessarily be interpreted in probabilistic terms, for the reason that a system's initial motion condition cannot be exactly determined.
 Esposito explained that "the quantum effects present in the Schrödinger equation are due to the presence of a peculiar spatial direction associated with the particle that, assuming the isotropy of space, can be identified with the spin of the particle itself".
 Esposito generalized it from matter particles to gauge particles, in particular photons, for which he showed that, if modelled as $\psi = (\mathbf E - i \mathbf B) / \sqrt 2$, with probability function $\psi^* \cdot \psi = (\mathbf E^2 + \mathbf B^2)/2$, they can be understood in a quantum potential approach.

 James R. Bogan, in 2002, published the derivation of a reciprocal transformation from the Hamilton-Jacobi equation of classical mechanics to the time-dependent Schrödinger equation of quantum mechanics which arises from a gauge transformation representing spin, under the simple requirement of conservation of probability.
 This spin-dependent transformation is a function of the quantum potential.

-EP quantum mechanics with quantum potential as Schwarzian derivative

-In a different approach, the EP quantum mechanics formulated on the basis of an Equivalence Principle (EP), a quantum potential is written as: